 CRPS Awareness Day around the world is on Nov 6 and in recognition of this day those of us affected by the disease recognize this day by wearing the color orange.
 There are also several campaigns around the world that take place in order to light up our cities and countries with the color orange.
 This is all in an effort to raise more awareness for Complex Regional Pain Syndrome a rare neuropathic pain condition or disease which at this point in time has no cure.

 CRPS Awareness Day Nov.2 (Saskatchewan)

 In 2016 I was successful in having the Provincial Government here in Saskatchewan proclaim Nov 2 CRPS Awareness Day.
 The goal behind this initiative is to raise awareness and educate others about this rare disease.
 From our front line professionals such as doctors and nurses who are diagnosing and treating those affected by the disease to those in government who are making decisions and creating legislation pertaining to our healthcare.
 The need for awareness, education, and research is one that goes far beyond right here at home, and my hope is that other provinces will adapt a day of awareness along with what I am doing here.
 Hope will not stop there however as I would like to see Canada on a national level get behind this initiative and proclaim a day of awareness right across the country.
 If we are going to raise awareness and create change, then the only way we are going to do that is by raising our voices and working together as patient advocates.
 If you are interested in getting involved with CRPS Awareness Day then please feel free to contact me through this website and my contact page.

 CRPS Awareness Day Nov 2, 2016

 In 2016 we marked CRPS Awareness Day by bringing in Neil Pearson founder of Life Is Now who spoke towards the causes of CRPS and complex pain.
 He also spoke about effective pain management through self-care.
-We also marked the day by recognizing the Province of Saskatchewan’s Proclamation of Nov 2 as CRPS Awareness Day.
+We also marked the day by officially announcing the Province of Saskatchewan’s Proclamation of Nov 2 as CRPS Awareness Day.